isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-february.md

 _____________

-## <a name="reminder-introducingapithrottlingtopartners-calling-partner-centerapis"></a><a name="8"></a> Przypomnienie: wprowadzenie ograniczania interfejsu API partnerom wywołującym interfejsy API Partner Center API
+## <a name="reminder-introducingapithrottlingtopartners-calling-partner-centerapis"></a><a name="8"></a> Przypomnienie: wprowadzenie ograniczania interfejsu API dla partnerów wywołujących interfejsy API Partner Center API

 ### <a name="categories"></a>Kategorie